-- 62) A waitress brings a free glass of wine when you sit down in a restaurant.
-This glass of wine is - A) a service because the waitress carried it instead of making it. - B) a good, but not an economic good because there is no price charged for the wine. - C) a nongood because there is no price charged for the wine. - D) an economic good because wine is produced with scarce resources, even if it is free to you.
+- 62) A waitress brings a free glass of water when you sit down in a restaurant.
+This glass of water is - A) a service because the waitress carried it instead of making it. - B) a good, but not an economic good because there is no price charged for the water. - C) a bad because there is no price charged for the water. - D) an economic good because the water is a scarce resource, even if it is free to you.